Locked-room mystery: Late twentieth century: 1970s–present

 The locked-room genre also appears in children's detective fiction, although the crime committed is usually less severe than murder.
 One notable author is Enid Blyton, who wrote several juvenile detective series, often featuring seemingly impossible crimes that her young amateur detectives set out to solve.
 The Hardy Boys novel While the Clock Ticked was (originally) about a locked and isolated room where a man seeks privacy, but receives mysterious threatening messages there.
 The messages are delivered by a mechanical device lowered into the room through a chimney.
+The Japanese manga written by Gosho Aoyama Case Closed features many locked-rooms crimes, usually murders, showing different solutions to how the crime scenes were set up.
 King Ottokar's Sceptre (1938–1939) is the only Tintin adventure that is a locked-room mystery.
 No homicide is involved; rather the crime is the disappearance of the royal sceptre, which is bound to have disastrous consequences for the king.

 The British TV series Jonathan Creek has a particular 'speciality' for locked-room-murder style mysteries.
 The eponymous protagonist, Jonathan Creek, designs magic tricks for stage magicians, and is often called on to solve cases where the most important element of the mystery is clearly how the crime was committed, such as a man who allegedly shot himself in a sealed bunker when he had crippling arthritis in his hands, how a woman was shot in a sealed room with no gun and without the window being opened or broken, how a dead body could have vanished from a locked room when the only door was in full view of someone else, etc.